GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

                                  char *string);

-Here, ``option`` is the unique character used for this particular program option (most *GMT* programs have standardized on using ‘N’ but you are free to choose whatever you want except existing *GMT* common options).
+Here, ``option`` is the unique character used for this particular program option (most *GMT* programs have standardized on using 'N' but you are free to choose whatever you want except existing *GMT* common options).
 The ``dim`` sets the dimension of the transform, currently you must choose 1 or 2, while the ``string`` is a one-line message that